 • It’s the SRP (Single responsibility principle) of SOLID principle.

-• It can reduce development and maintenance costs while increasing reusability\ of functional units.
+• It can reduce development and maintenance costs while increasing reusability

 • Common designs